Pause carousel

 The Director of Finance, Infrastructure and Corporate Services shall maintain all financial records relating to commercial activity.

 Each contract will have a named Project Leader and will be assigned a unique cost centre or project code within the School or Service.
-Control of pay and non-pay expenditure may be delegated by the Dean of School/Director of Service to the lead consultant but any unexpected loss on the contract will be the responsibility of the School/Service.
+Control of pay and non-pay expenditure may be delegated by the Senior Manager to the lead consultant but any unexpected loss on the contract will be the responsibility of the School/Service/Cost Centre.

-It is the responsibility of the Project Leader approved by the Dean of School/Director of Service to request that the Finance Department issue an invoice for work completed.
-In respect of Courses and Conferences run by the University, the Dean of School/Director of Service should ensure that it obtains payment before the individuals are allowed to attend the Course or Conference in line with normal commercial practice.
+It is the responsibility of the Project Leader approved by the Senior Manager to request that the Finance Department issue an invoice for work completed.
+In respect of Courses and Conferences run by the University, the Senior Manager should ensure that it obtains payment before the individuals are allowed to attend the Course or Conference in line with normal commercial practice.

 Relevant financial records require to be retained per HMRC guidelines as a minimum and where a funder has specific record retention guidelines, these must also be applied.